 If you have calculated the underpayment of estimated taxes using Form DE2210 and an estimated penalty is due OR if you completed Part 3, check the "Form DE2210 Attached" box at the top of your return and submit pages 1 and 2 of the form with your return.
 Do not submit computer worksheets in lieu of Form DE2210.
 Checking the box without including a Form DE2210 will delay the processing of your return.
-A submitted DE2210 will not be processed automatically unless the box is checked.
+If you submit a DE2210, it will not be processed unless the box is checked.